Abusive Offshore Tax Avoidance Schemes - Law and Arguments (Section V)

 V. Other Requirements

-In addition to the tax issues and information returns discussed above, there are other sections of the Internal Revenue Code that require the withholding of tax at the source on certain types of income paid to foreign entities.
-While a detailed explanation of these code sections is beyond the scope of this material, you should be aware of specific sections that address the withholding of tax on payments to certain foreign persons in particular situations.
+In addition to the tax issues and information returns discussed above, there are other sections of the Internal Revenue Code requiring the withholding of tax at the source on certain types of income paid to foreign entities.
+While a detailed explanation of these code sections is beyond the scope of this material, you should be aware of specific sections addressing the withholding of tax on payments to certain foreign persons in particular situations.
 These sections include:

 - IRC § 1441 - Withholding of tax on nonresident aliens.

 - IRC § 1442 - Withholding of tax on foreign corporations.